liftwizard/liftwizard/docs/src/main/znai/configuration/ConfigLoggingBundle.md

 To turn it on, add `ConfigLoggingBundle` to the list of registered bundles.

-:include-java: com/example/helloworld/HelloWorldApplication.java {entry: "initialize", readMore: true, readMoreLines: 8}
+:include-java: com/example/helloworld/HelloWorldApplication.java {entry: "initialize", readMore: true, readMoreVisibleLines: 8}

 Now `HelloWorldApplication` will log something like this on startup: